kjm9198/kjm9198/README.md

 ## 👨‍💻 About Me

 I'm a passionate Vietnamese software developer born in Poland with expertise in Python and Java.
+I'm currently a 3rd year student at the university Polsko-Japońska Akademia Technik Komputerowych and my specialization is Business Application.
 My interests also extend to modern web development technologies like FastAPI, JavaScript, and React.

 - 🐍 Python Enthusiast
 - ☕ Java Developer